chalg/pypsa/README.md

 ## Overview

-The **High‑Level NEM** model provides a baseline representation of the NEM’s five regions (one bus per region) at hourly resolution, using actual 2024 generation and demand data.
+The **High‑Level NEM** model provides a baseline representation of the NEM’s five regions (one bus per region) at 30-minute resolution, using actual 2024 generation and demand data.
 It enables:

 - Analysis of current dispatch and grid topology
 - Exploration of high‑renewable scenarios with storage
 - Visualisation of network topology, generation mix, dispatch and curtailment
+- Streamlit app for interactive scenario analysis

 <div align="center">